justinguyduncan/SplitSmart/frontend_routes.md

 ## 2. Friends (Partial CRUD)
-* Logged in users can add friends.
+* Logged in users can add friends from all pages in navigation menu
-    * '/friends/add'
+    * '/dashboard/'

 * Logged in users can remove friends.
     * '/friends/:id/remove'

-* Logged in users can view all their friends in the Navigation.
+* Logged in users can view all their friends in the Navigation from all pages
-    * '/friends'
+    * '/dashboard/'